-Staddle stones
+Staddle stones - an explanation.

-Staddle stones were originally used as the supporting posts for granaries, hayricks, game larders, etc. The staddle stones lifted the granaries above the ground thereby protecting the stored grain both from vermin and water ingress from damp foundations.
+Staddle stones were originally used as the supporting posts for granaries, hayricks, game larders, etc. The staddles lifted the granaries above the ground thereby protecting the stored grain both from vermin and water ingress from damp foundations.
 The word "staddle' is derived from the Middle English word "stadle" or "stathel", meaning a foundation, support or trunk of a tree.
-Old staddle stones can be mainly found in England and Scotland, but versions of them are found in France and Northern Spain.
+Old staddle stones can be mainly spotted in England and Scotland, but versions of them are found in France and Northern Spain.

 The staddle stones usually had a separate head and base which gave the whole structure a 'mushroom' form.
-Different areas adopted different designs - so vernacular styles can be identified - square tops, fluted designs and slate tops - the shapes can vary from cylindrical to tapered, in plan - rectangular to near triangular.
+Different areas adopted different designs - so vernacular styles can be identified - square tops, fluted designs and slate tops - the shapes can vary from cylindrical to tapered, and in plan - rectangular to near triangular.
 The material used for these heavy stones would obviously be whatever was locally available.
 The tops are usually flat to support the beams of the granary base.

-The Museum of Scottish Country Life near East Kilbride has two 'Stathels', made in Edinburgh of cast iron and there are similar sets at The Chiltern Open Air Museum.
+Iron ones were made but are unusual; The Museum of Scottish Country Life near East Kilbride has two 'Stathels', made in Edinburgh of cast iron and there are similar sets on display at The Chiltern Open Air Museum.
 The structure is basically a cast iron version of a set of staddle stones with a connecting wooden framework.